spotDL/spotify-downloader/Working Docs/workingDocs.md

 `soulOfSpotDl` maybe like `soulOfSpotDl.registerProvider('music', searchClass)` which then will be **accessed and used via its pre-defined interfaces only**.
-It might be a good idea to provide some generic 'tools' to work with spotify because expecting a contributor to learn how to use spotipy.
+It might be a good idea to provide some generic 'tools' to work with spotify because expecting a contributor to learn how to use spotipy is a tall order.

 # 11/08/2020 - 12:19 AM